Bill Owen (actor): Personal life

 Owen was a staunch socialist and supporter of the Labour Party.
-Peter Sallis described Owen as being "slightly to the left of Lenin" and claimed that Owen's left-wing views contrasted so much with the right-wing opinions of Michael Bates that Last of the Summer Wine was almost not made because of their arguments.
+Peter Sallis described Owen as being "slightly to the left of Lenin" and said that Owen's left-wing views contrasted so much with the right-wing opinions of Michael Bates that Last of the Summer Wine was almost not made because of their arguments.
 Owen was a founding member of the Keep Sunday Special campaign group, and president of Arts for Labour, a campaign group of performers linked to the Labour Party.
-He was awarded the MBE in 1977.
+He was appointed an MBE in 1977.

 He was the subject of This Is Your Life in 1980 when he was surprised by Eamonn Andrews in Trafalgar Square.

 Illness and death

 While filming the Last of the Summer Wine French special for the millennium of 2000, Owen fell ill but insisted on continuing despite being in pain; when he got back to England, he was confirmed as having pancreatic and bowel cancer.

-He continued working right up to his death from pancreatic cancer in Westminster, London, on 12 July 1999.
+He continued working until his death from pancreatic cancer in Westminster, London, on 12 July 1999.
 Owen is buried in the churchyard of St John's Parish Church, Upperthong, near his beloved town of Holmfirth in Yorkshire, the home of Last of the Summer Wine.
-His co-star Peter Sallis was buried next to him after his death aged 96 in June 2017.
+His co-star Peter Sallis was buried next to him after his death aged 96 in June 2017, followed by the ashes of his son Tom Owen after his death aged 73 in November 2022.